 Anyhow, it sure would have been nice to have a go-to rig a little lighter than the NS11.
 There was the non-GPS NexStar 8, but that telescope and the similar NexStar 5s I’d tried left me cold regarding their so-so go-to accuracy.
 Howzabout a NexStar 8 GPS?
 Unk, stingy then as now, didn’t want to pony up that much cash.

 Hokay, I’d get me a cotton-picking ASGT CG5.
 Just the mount.
 I’d defork the Ultima 8 OTA, and give it a whirl.
 If I decided I liked using a C8 on a goto GEM, I’d put the CG5 on Astromart and get a good goto GEM.
 A Vixen or a Losmandy or sumpin’.
 I was sure the CG5 wouldn’t have the go-to chops to keep me happy.

 My purchase of a CG5 was not without incident—Unk’s astro-gear purchases never are.
 On its way to me from Anacortes, Washington in the spring of ought five, the UPS truck it was in crashed and burned on the Interstate--or so I was told.
 The good folk at Anacortes Telescope and Wild Bird got another one on its way to me promptly, however, and the delay gave me time to figger out how to get the C8 off her fork and equipped with a dovetail.
 It turned out that wasn’t much of a task.
 Removed some screws, and the Ultima 8, Celeste, was free of her old-timey mount.
-A few dollars to Scopestuff for the dovetail and maybe 15-minutes attaching it to the tube and we was ready to go.
+A few dollars to Scopestuff for a dovetail and maybe 15-minutes attaching it to the tube and we was ready to go.